karlmutch/duat/README.md

 ## image-release

-image-release is used to tag an pre-release version as a released semantic version, and then optionally push the resulting image to an AWS ECR repository.
-The pre-release version will also be cleared, if no pushes failed, within the README.md file resulting in an offical release.
+image-release is used to tag a pre-release image version, as a released semantic version, and then optionally push the resulting image to an AWS ECR repository.
+The pre-release version will also be cleared, if no pushes failed, from the README.md file resulting in an offical release.
+Exit codes are used to denote success or failure of this command to tag then push an image.

+<code><pre>
+usage:  image-release [options]       docker image release tool (image-release)       c05904764f71824bbaed171b52c18b99b3082746      2018-03-17_23:47:47-0700

+Options:

+  -f string
+        The file to be used as the source of truth for the existing, and future, version (default "README.md") -module string
+        The name of the component that is being used to identify the container image, this will default to the current working directory (default ".")
+  -release-repo string
+        The name of a remote image repository, this will default to no remote repo -v    When enabled will print internal logging for this tool

+Environment Variables:

+options can also be extracted from environment variables by changing dashes '-' to underscores and using upper case.

+log levels are handled by the LOGXI env variables, these are documented at https://github.com/mgutz/logxi

+</pre></code>

 ## github-release